Skip to content

 • Grassed area for kayak wash down — (3)

-• Raised table directing through traffic onto Abbott Street — (9)
+• Raised table directing through traffic onto Abbott Street — (9) — removed from final plan

-• Road closed to traffic allowing for a wide foreshore trail for people walking and cycling around the bluff — (10)
+• Road closed to traffic allowing for a wide foreshore trail for people walking and cycling around the bluff — (10) — removed from final plan

 A map showing planned improvements to Victoria Esplanade near Abbott Street including a wider shared path and the closure of Bluff Road.